osg-htc/docs/docs/data/xrootd-authorization.md

 -   [`xrootd-lcmaps`](#recommended-security-option-xrootd-lcmaps-authorization): Using the LCMAPS callout to use X509-based authentication

+!!! note
-Note: On the data nodes, the files will actually be owned by unix user `xrootd` (or other daemon user), not as the user authenticated to, under most circumstances.
+    On the data nodes, the files will actually be owned by unix user `xrootd` (or other daemon user), not as the user authenticated to, under most circumstances.
     XRootD will verify the permissions and authorization based on the user that the security plugin authenticates you to, but, internally, the data node files will be owned by the `xrootd` user.

 #### Authorization file